11.10.09 | Women's Basketball

 The Wildcats were outscored 31-25 in the second half.
 Emily Gibson (picture) led the way defensively pulling down seven rebounds and blocking two shots.
 Northwestern Oklahoma State improved to 2-0 on the season with the 55-50 victory.

 11.6.09 | Women's Basketball

 Baker women take on NW Oklahoma State in season opener

-BALDWIN CITY, Kan. - The Baker women start their 2009 season Friday when they take on Northwest Oklahoma State at 7:30 p.m.
+BALDWIN CITY, Kan. - The Baker women will get their 2009 season rolling Friday when they take on Northwest Oklahoma State at 7:30 p.m.
 Returning starters Audrey Bryant and Aubree Gustin will look to provide the team with an early spark this season.
-Gustin led the team in scoring last season averaging 12.1 points per game, while Bryant chipped in with 8.9 points per game.
+Gustin led the team in scoring last season, averaging 12.1 points per game, while Bryant chipped in with 8.9 points per game.

-Jenna Brantley (pictured) and Brooke Soske will be the only returning nonstarting juniors from last season's squad.
+Jenna Brantley (pictured) and Brooke Soske are the only returning nonstarting juniors from last season's squad.
 Brantley averaged 3.5 points per game while coming off the bench in 2008.
 Look for Brantley to pursue a more active role running the offense in the 2009 campaign.

 Transfers Emily Gibson (Washburn), JaNeil Robinson (Cowley CC), Brittany Hines (Hutchinson CC), Courtney Goodrum (Cowley CC), and Cameron Roland (Kansas City Kansas CC), will give an added scoring punch to all spots in the lineup.